KennyC3200/Google-Reviews-Scraper/README.md

 TODO
 -----
-* Maybe scroll all the way down first, then collect the reviews.
-Therefore, can only calculate max scroll attempts and cannot determine max number of reviews
+* Maybe switch to data oriented design instead
+* Add more fields (like sort by date, name, etc.)
     * Click the sort by newest button